CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 #### OPS.3.1.A14 Emergency Preparedness for Outsourcing [Emergency Response Officer]

-There SHOULD exist an emergency preparedness concept for outsourcing, which includes the components of the outsourcing customer, the outsourcing service provider and the associated interfaces.
+There SHOULD exist an outsourcing contingency plan that includes the components of the outsourcing customer, the outsourcing service provider and the associated interfaces.
 In the emergency precautionary concept for outsourcing, the responsibilities, contact persons and processes between outsourcing customers and outsourcing service providers SHOULD be regulated.
 Regular emergency exercises should be carried out by outsourcing clients and outsourcing service providers.

 #### OPS.3.1.A15 Orderly termination of an outsourcing relationship [Institutional Management]